-This exemption does not include gas services sold to a co-generation facility (as defined by the Public Service Law section 2.2-a) or a qualified facility that is a co-generation facility (as defined by the Public Utility Regulatory Policies Act of 1978 section 201) and used to generate electricity for sale directly to a public utility which is subject to the jurisdiction of the PSC as to rates.
-If you qualify as a co-generation facility, see Schedule B, Part IV below for computation of this exemption.
+This exemption does not include gas services sold to a co-generation facility (as defined by the Public Service Law section 2.2-a) or a qualified facility that is a co-generation facility (as defined by the Public Utility Regulatory Policies Act of 1978 section 201) and used to generate electricity for sale directly to a public utility that is subject to the jurisdiction of the PSC as to rates.
+If you qualify as a co-generation facility, see Schedule B, Part IV, on page 3 of Form CT-189 and Part IV instructions below for computation of this exemption.

-Line 68 - The surcharge rate of .1445% for the period December 1, 2003, through December 31, 2003, represents the tax rate of .85% multiplied by the MTA surcharge rate of 17%.
-Since the tax rate decreases for the period January 1, 2004, through February 29, 2004, the surcharge rate also decreases for this period to .068%.
+Line 68 - The surcharge rate of .068% (.00068) for the period December 1, 2004, through December 31, 2004, represents the tax rate of .4% (.004) multiplied by the MTA surcharge rate of 17% (.17).

-Line 71 - Enter the amount of MTA tax reduction credit computed on line 7 of the Tax reduction credit worksheet, if applicable, and enter on line 48.
+Line 71 - Enter the amount of MTA tax reduction credit computed on line 7 of the Tax reduction credit worksheet on page 3, if applicable, and enter on line 48.

-Part IV - Exemption for co-generation facilities within the MCTD
+Part ${\rm IV}$ - Exemption for co-generation facilities within the MCTD

-Only a co-generation facility that qualified for the exemption in Schedule B, Part II may qualify for this exemption in Part IV.
+Only a co-generation facility that qualified for the exemption in Schedule B, Part II, may qualify for this exemption in Part IV.
 The same formula applies as described in Part II on page 3.
 The resulting exemption percentage is applied only against the computation of the MTA surcharge, since the statewide exemption computed in Part II has already been applied against the computation of the tax.

-Schedule E - Computation of credit for transportation customers worksheet (Do not complete if computed in previous period.)
+Schedule E - Computation of credit for transportation customers